OiNutter/Coderwall-iOS/README.md

 * Libraries without podspecs are added as submodules, housed in the `Vendor` directory.
 Make sure to run `git submodule init && git submodule update` from the project root directory after cloning the repository.
+* You can run the same tests as the CI environment by running `./Scripts/jenkinsBuild.sh 0`.
+  You must have ios-sim on your PATH (`brew install ios-sim`).

 License
 -------